SPE Foundation Donald G Russell Scholarship

 - Be a current SPE Student Member in good standing

 - Comply with SPE sanction policy

-- Your next academic term must be the third or final year of your Undergraduate degree.
-(This award is not intended for those already in their final year or planning to continue to a postgraduate degree).
+- This award is not intended for those already finishing their final year and planning to use the funds for a postgraduate degree.

 Only applications submitted via the link provided will be accepted.
 Applications received in any other format will not be eligible.

 Applications open on 15 November each year, and close on 15 April.
 Judges review all eligible applications and winners are announced 1 August.
 Successful applications received payment in August intended to support the following academic term.
 By applying for this scholarship you are automatically considered for any SPE Scholarship or Fellowship that you meet the eligibility requirements for.